Kidangoor Subramanya Swami Temple

 Kidangoor Subramanya Swami Temple is an ancient Hindu temple located in Kidangoor near Ayarkkunnam in Kottayam district in the Indian state of Kerala.
 It is one of the renowned Subramanya temples in Kerala which is estimated to be at least 1500 years old.

 Location

 The temple is located on Manarcaud - Kidangoor state highway, near the banks of Meenachil river.
 It is about 2 km from Kidangoor and 5 km from Ayarkunnam.

-Deity

-Lord Subramanya presides here by the name 'Thrikkidangoorappan'.
-He is also known as 'Parighapuresan' because Kidangoor have an alternate name 'Parighapuram'.

 Legend

 Kidangoor is one among the 64 Nambudiri villages and was on the boundary of the Vadakkumkur and Thekkumkur kingdoms.
 The legend has it that the idol of Subramanya came out of the Kamandalu (an oblong pot) of sage Gauna when the water flowed out.
-The idol flawed along with the water and it reached the Vishnu shrine in Kidangoor.
+The idol flowed along with the water and it reached the Vishnu shrine in Kidangoor.